warmans/cv/CV.md

 * **Relational DBs** (Postgres/MySQL/MariaDB) - 10+ years.
 Focusing on larger databases, scaling and performance from both a development and operations perspective.
 Currently working with Postgres.
 * **Queues** (Kafka, others) - Currently using Kafka for most queue needs, but have used many others in the past.
-* **Search** (Elasticsearch) - Implementing elaborate search functionality for simulating business rules across large datasets.
+* **Search** (Elasticsearch) - Implementing elaborate search functionality for simulating business rules across large datasets as well as more standard search applications.
 * **Caches** (Redis, Memcache etc.) - Multiple years experience with various key-value type caches.
 * **Big Data** (Cassandra 2.x, others) - Datastax trained (Cassandara administration training), although I haven't touched it for years.